QuantEcon/lecture-python-advanced.myst/lectures/asset_pricing_lph.md

 {cite}`Chamberlain_Rothschild`.
 ```

-By that remark, Lars Hansen meant that interesting restrictions can be deduced by recognizing that $E m R^i$ is a component of the covariance between $m $ and $R^i$ and then using that fact to rearrange key equation  {eq}`eq:EMR1`.
+This remark of Lars Hansen refers to the fact that interesting restrictions can be deduced by recognizing that $E m R^i$ is a component of the covariance between $m $ and $R^i$ and then using that fact to rearrange key equation  {eq}`eq:EMR1`.

 Let's do this step by step.

-First note  that the definition
+First note  that the definition of a
+covariance
 $\operatorname{cov}\left(m, R^{i}\right)  =  E (m - E m)(R^i - E R^i) $
-of a
-covariance implies that
+ implies that

 $$
 E m R^i = E m E R^{i}+\operatorname{cov}\left(m, R^{i}\right)